ngx-lottie/ngx-lottie/README.md

 }
 ```

-If you want to update options relying on a response from the server then you'll have to call `markForCheck` to make sure that the change detection will be run if `ng-lottie` is inside a `ChangeDetectionStrategy.OnPush` component:
+If you want to update options relying on a response from the server, then you'll have to call `markForCheck` to make sure that Angular will run the change detection if `ng-lottie` is inside a `ChangeDetectionStrategy.OnPush` component:

 ```ts
 import { Component, ChangeDetectionStrategy, ChangeDetectorRef } from '@angular/core';